R4j4n/LambtonAssignment/assignment 1/README.md

     Add classification report, confusion matrix for all of the stuffs.
 You know these i don't need to explain.

+    **FINETUNINNG BERT**

     A bit difficult will be BERT ill explain here use this:

+    For Classification, another model that we will be using is BERT.
+BERT stands for(....).

+    Here, to use this BERT model as a classifier, we will freeze all the layers in the model (make the layers un-trainable) expect layer 10 and 11.
+This will allow only these layers to be fine-tuned during training.
+    On top of this frozen model, a linear layer is applied that acts as an output classifier layer.

+    During the forward pass of the input tensor, at first it will go through the BERT model.
+Then we wil extract pooled output from the BERT model that represents the [CLS] token.
+Then, we apply dropout on the pooled output and pass it thought the classifier linear layer to get the logits.

+    Draw Flow chart

+    ```
+    input_tensor -> Bert model (Frozen expect 10 and 11) -> pooled output -> drop out -> linear layer --> logits.
+    ```
+    - Loss Function: Cross entropy
+    - logits are passed through the loss function to get labels and then we calculate accuracy and other metrics.
+    - optimizer : AdamW
+    - AdamW optimizer with a learning rate of 2e-5 which is applied only to parameters that require gradients (unfrozen layers).

+    * Here are the train/test loss and accuracy, over 10 epochs.

+    * PLOT THE IMAGE...........

+    * Display classification report and Confusion matrix.

+7. Comparison

+    Draw table.